palmenhq/palmenhq.dev-archived/source/_posts/diy-static-site-generator-pt-3.md

             !{content}
 ```

-But where does the `files` variable come from now?
+But where does the `fileRegistry` variable come from now?
 We do, of course, need some glue to connect `fileRegistry` to our templates:

 ```js gulpfile/templates.js
 import { fileRegistry } from './export-hash.js'